PowerShell/vscode-powershell/ISSUE_TEMPLATE.md

 - Output from `$PSVersionTable`:

 ```
-Copy / paste the below commands into the PowerShell Integrated Terminal, and paste the output here
+Copy / paste the following commands into the PowerShell Integrated Console, and paste the output here:

 code -v
 $pseditor.EditorServicesVersion